-British Columbia’s tourism industry ranks as one of the province’s largest economic sectors in terms of employment and revenue, with more than 290,000 jobs in the industry, and generating a $17.0 billion in visitor revenues in 2016.
+British Columbia’s tourism industry ranks as one of the province’s largest economic sectors in terms of employment and revenue, with more than 302,700 jobs in the industry, and generating $18.4 billion in visitor revenues in 2017.

 Following is a snapshot of BC’s tourism workforce and projections for skilled tourism workers required over the next decade to support the industry’s growth:

-- Based on industry growth patterns and retirement BC’s tourism industry will need 111,350 more workers in the next 10 years.
+- Based on industry growth and replacement of employees exiting the industry, BC tourism will create 106,000 job openings in the next 10 years.

 - BC Statistics